confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 > ```bash
 > $ kubectl exec nginx -- uname -a
 > ```
-> while logged into to Kubernetes worker node.
+> While logged into to Kubernetes worker node.
 If you are using a `s390x` based image as the pod VM image, the output looks like this.
 > ```
 > Linux nginx 5.4.0-109-generic #123-Ubuntu SMP [Date] s390x GNU/Linux
 > ```